 Following these chapters are a series of tutorials on how to make various word work projects.
 Again, while baseboard construction is understandably not included many of the techniques covered directly crossover.
 Making a gateleg table for example has obvious value for baseboards with fold-away legs.

 Every section of the book is presented in an easy-to-follow format with beautiful photographs that inspire and motivate and make this book hard to put down once you open it.

 When returning to model trains after a gap this is the book that really helped me get back up to speed on some of the fundamental details that I’d forgotten, particularly around track formation.

 Unlike many books in the model railway “space”, this one is easy to follow and is a pleasant read.
 It’s showing its age now – more diagrams than photographs and in black and white – and works better as a reference book to dip into for tips and ideas rather than a start-to-finish guide but it’s still proved hugely useful over the years.

 At just 15 pages this isn’t a book but a pamphlet but then it’s only a few quid and it’s still a great overview of the basics of layout electrics.

 While I don’t use it personally now, it’s one of my most recommended resources for those starting on their model railway journey and wanting to progress from the Hornby and Graham Farish DC starter sets.

 Most of my layouts are DC (analog) but my biggest layouts are DCC and when I first started building with this I needed help.
-It looked so simple but I ran into constant problems and there were whole new vocabulary to learn.
+It looked so simple but I ran into constant problems and there was whole new vocabulary to learn.

 This book was my lifesaver, helped me move from analogue to digital and taught me pretty much everything I needed to know around digital electrics.